egillian1/AblationPLATO/README.md

 The purpose of this repository is to perform an ablation study on the different types of loss functions for the model (and possibly other parts of the model as well).

+**Note:** This model requires `paddlepaddle` version 1.6.0 or `paddlepaddle-gpu` version 1.6.0.post107 depending on whether you use CPU or GPU

 **PLATO: Pre-trained Dialogue Generation Model with Discrete Latent Variable** [paper link](http://arxiv.org/abs/1910.07931)